material-components/material-components/CONTRIBUTING.md

 ## Community Structure

-Members of the core team are engineers from Google, Inc. responsible for the strategic direction of Material Components and appointment of technical leaders from the community.
+Members of the core team are engineers from Google Inc. responsible for the strategic direction of Material Components and appointment of technical leaders from the community.
 The Core Team will work with the community to accept contributions in line with the [material design spec](http://www.google.com/design/spec).